-Upon arrival in the 'Garden of Shetland' we made our way to the camping Böd for lunch.
+Arriving in Fetlar, we made our way to the camping Böd for lunch.
 Böd's, located throughout Shetland, were traditionally buildings used to house fishermen and their gear during the fishing season.
 Today they form a network of basic accommodation, operated by Shetland Amenity Trust for those who want a simple, no-frills holiday on a budget.
 The Böd, despite being sparsely furnished was clean and sited in a beautiful location, overlooking the Aith beach and across the bay to Lambhoga.

 Walk 1 - Everland to Gruting circular (3 hours inc. picnic & short legs)

 From the beach there are views across to the house at Smithfield, a grand home, now roofless.
 It was formerly the home of the Smith family until they emigrated to Australia in the 1860s and the house became uninhabited.
-The roof was later removed and it is now a cat C listed building which is designated as 'at risk', the house, built in 1815 is described as:
+The roof was later removed and it is now a category C listed building which is designated as at risk, the house, built in 1815 is described as:

 'unusually grand for this type of building in Shetland, and its formal relationship with the booth (nearby, by the shore) serves as a reminder of the importance of the sea in trade and communication during the 19th century'.

-The round-house has a very curious story attached to it, which I'll share, and any brave campers or 'would be ghost-hunters' can go there, stay, and report back with their findings.
-Does that sound like a good deal?
+The round-house has a very curious story attached to it, which I'll share, and any brave campers or would be ghost-hunters can go there, stay, and report back with their findings.

 The house was built after the fertile valley at Gruting was cleared during the 1840s.
 Fetlar was badly hit by the clearances which affected much of the Highlands and Islands throughout the 19th century when landowners decided that large-scale sheep farming was more profitable than tenant farmers who were in turn forcibly removed from their homes in favour of sheep.